 CROP Hunger Walk: Annually in October donations collected to fight hunger locally, nationally and internationally.
 We join others in the Roanoke Valley for this walk.

 Community Thanksgiving Dinner: On Thanksgiving Day, we host a lunch in Gresham Hall for anyone in the community who would like to attend.
-We serve more than 250 people and deliver Thanksgiving meals to hundreds of homebound people that day.
+We serve roughly 250 people and also deliver Thanksgiving meals to homebound people that day.
 Congregation members donate food, money, and time to make this ministry possible, and members of sister congregations in Salem help us that day.

 Family Promise of Greater Roanoke (FPGR): We work with other congregations in the Roanoke Valley to provide shelter, meals, and support services for homeless families.
 As part of that effort, we house and feed homeless families in partnership with College Lutheran Church.
 The Marshall House, owned by and located behind SPC, houses FPGR’s day center.
 Family Promise’s goal is to move families from homelessness to some form of permanent housing.
 To learn more, visit familypromiseroanoke.org.

-Habitat for Humanity: SPC often joins other congregations in Habitat’s efforts to end poverty housing through workdays and monetary contributions.
+Habitat for Humanity: Every other year, SPC joins other congregations in Habitat’s efforts to end poverty housing through workdays and monetary contributions.
 For more information about Habitat for Humanity’s local ministry, visit: www.habitat-roanoke.org.

 LEAP (Learning Education Academic Program): Literacy program provided by Roanoke College for SPC to K-6 grade students providing tutoring for study skills, reading enrichment and homework.